vrandall66/front-end-submissions-public/1801/mod-1/number-guesser/keeliana-marler.md

 ## Evaluator: Pamela Lovett
 ## Notes/What To Work On:

-- End of Phase 1 - started phase 2
+- All the way through Phase 1 - started phase 2

-- watching nesting
+- Good spacing in HTML.
+Watch indentation for nested elements
+- Good use of semantic HTML - continue to push forward with accessibility (labels on inputs)

-- good spacing
+- Reference [CSS style guide](https://github.com/turingschool-examples/css) for proper spacing
-- labels on inputs -
-- good semantic html

-- watch syntax - spacing between selectors
+- Be sure to organize your [CSS rules](https://smacss.com/book/categorizing)
-- alphabetize declarations
+- Organize your declarations alphabetically or [idiomatically](https://github.com/necolas/idiomatic-css)

-- js
-- unsure of selectors
-remove console logs
-work on talking about code
-cleaning up code
+- Reference [JS style guide](https://github.com/turingschool-examples/javascript/tree/master/es5) for clean up/organization of file
-good job starting to break functionality apart take comments out of JS code
+- Great job with starting to break functionality apart!
+- Continue to work on talking through your code... with a partner, yourself, or a rubber duck

 ## Functional Expectations

 * Novice: Application meets all of the expectations of phase one.
 * Advanced Beginner: Application meets all of the expectations of phase two.
-* Proficient: Application meets all of the expectations of phase three.
-* Exceptional: Application meets all of the expectations of phase three and one or more of the extensions.

 ## COMP RECREATION / DESIGN

 * Novice
 * Advanced Beginner
-* Proficient
-* Exceptional

 ## HTML

-* Novice
 * Advanced Beginner
-* Proficient
-* Exceptional

 ## CSS

 * Novice
 * Advanced Beginner
-* Proficient
-* Exceptional

 ## JS/jQuery

-* Novice
 * Advanced Beginner
-* Proficient
-* Exceptional

-## Surprise and Delight (reminder: have fun!)

-* Unicorn Rainbows
-* Hot Fire
-* Sparkles
-* Magic